italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

    securely linked to the Wallet Instance public key.
 4. **Issued and signed by an accredited wallet provider**:
-   The Wallet Instance Attestation must be issued and signed by an accredited and reliable wallet provider, thus conferring authenticity and authenticity to the attestation itself.
+   The Wallet Instance Attestation must be issued and signed by an accredited and reliable wallet provider, thus conferring integrity and authenticity to the attestation itself.
 5. **Authenticity/Genuineness of the wallet instance**:
-   The Wallet Instance Attestation must guarantee the genuineness and authenticity of the wallet instance, confirming that it was created and provided correctly by the wallet provider. ⚠️
+   The Wallet Instance Attestation must guarantee the integrity and authenticity of the wallet instance, confirming that it was created and provided correctly by the wallet provider. ⚠️
 6. **Ability to request multiple claims for several public keys**:
-   Each single wallet instance should be able to request multiple attestations for different public keys associated with it, thus allowing privacy preservation, since the public key is a tracking factor in the presentation phase.
+   Each single wallet instance should be able to request multiple attestations for different public keys associated with it.
+This requirement constitutes a privacy-preserving measure since the public key may be exploited as a tracking tool in the credentials’ disclosure phase (see also point 10 below).
 7. **Can be used multiple times**:
    The Wallet Instance Attestation should be used multiple times during the validity period of the attestation, allowing for repeated